 REPROACH.
-There are some of persons of so captious and uncharitable a make, that it would be impossible for the most cautious to avoid their remarks, or escape their censures.
+There are some persons of so captious and uncharitable a make, that it would be impossible for the most cautious to avoid their remarks, or escape their censures.
 The exceptious may lay hold of some unguarded circumstance or other, misrepresent what is good, and, by giving it a wrong turn or appellation, spoil both its credit and effect.
-While the envious and malicious will be sagacious in discovering the weak side of every character, and dexterous in making the most and worst of it.
-Thus circumstanced, how are we to conduct ourselves?
-How is it possible to steer clear from blame?
+While the envious and malicious will be sagacious in discovering the weak side of every character, and dexterous in making the most and Thus circumstanced, how are we to worst of it.
+How is it possible to steer conduct ourselves?
 It may not be.
-But if we cannot escape reproaches, we may avoid deserving them.-Harris.
+But if we clear from blame? cannot escape reproaches, we may avoid deserving them. - Harris.